Jahan08/Data-Science-Portfolio/README.md

 just go ahead and run the cells.
 Also each code chunk is expalined by elaborated commments.
 Happy coding....

-Part I - Preprocess the coronavirus inhibitor data imported from  CheMBL database.
+Part I - Preprocessing of the coronavirus inhibitor data imported from  CheMBL database.